nitsvutt/airline-data-platform/README.md

 ## Abstract

 This project is a data platform solution for my previous contribution with my partners at **COMNETSAT** called *A Practical Real-time Flight Delay Prediction System using Big Data Technology*<sup>[[1]](#references)</sup>.
 With a bounded resources and research purpose only, the following architecture is a first look to the problem so I only utilize very common technologies (most of them are open-source) to develop the platform, including Apache Kafka, Apache Cassandra, Apache Spark, Apache Airflow, Google Bigquery and Metabase.
-However, the platform still operate well with approximately 10000 rows per second streaming ingestion throughput and an acceptable overal latency.
+However, the platform still operate well with approximately 10.000 (rows/s) streaming ingestion throughput or about 350.000 (rows/batch) batch ingestion throughput with an acceptable overall latency.

 ## Introduction